 2. SELECTING A SHOE SIZE

-If your foot measurement is halfway between sizes, you may be best with the larger size, but please remember this is only a guide.
+If your foot measurement is halfway between sizes, select the larger size.

-You may find one foot is longer than the other, this is quite normal, just go for the larger size when making your shoe size selection.
+You may find one foot is longer than the other, this is quite normal, please use the larger size when making your shoe size selection.